 While some American’s were elated with Obama’s re-election, Wall Street made it quite clear who it had voted for as markets took a sharp nosedive in a post-election sell off immediately following the President’s victory.
 To many investors, Obama’s re-election has placed looming concerns over the Fiscal Cliff to the forefront, as the automatic round of massive spending cuts and tax hikes now seem inevitable come January 1.
 And with Democrats maintaining control of the Senate and Republicans dominating the House, many remain understandably concerned about the split Congress coming up with a viable resolution [see 101 ETF Lessons Every Financial Advisor Should Learn].

-For investors, however, Obama’s re-election will undoubtedly have an impact on everyone’shealthcare, a sector that has a promising future as the President’s win locks in another four years of Obamacare.
+For investors, however, Obama’s re-election will undoubtedly have an impact on everyone’s bottom line, with taxes being the main concern.
+But, of course, on Wall Street, there is always a winning play.
+Obama’s victory has already benefited one corner of the market – healthcare, a sector that has a promising future as the President’s win locks in another four years of Obamacare.
 Currently, there are 30 ETFs available to investors that offer targeted exposure to this potentially lucrative corner of the market.
 Below, we highlight the already stellar performances of various niche segments of the healthcare ETF space.
-Biotech Booming

 |BBH||Market Vectors Biotech ETF||39.56%||42.92%||76.29%||90.34%|